ArminJo/Talkie/README.md

 # Compile options / macros for this library
 To customize the software to different car extensions, there are some compile options / macros available.<br/>
 Modify it by commenting them out or in, or change the values if applicable.
-Or define the macro with the -D compiler option for gobal compile (the latter is not possible with the Arduino IDE, so consider to use [Sloeber](https://eclipse.baeyens.it).<br/>
+Or define the macro with the -D compiler option for global compile (the latter is not possible with the Arduino IDE, so consider using [Sloeber](https://eclipse.baeyens.it).<br/>
 | Option | Default | File | Description |
 |-|-|-|-|
 | `NO_COMPATIBILITY_FOR_TONE_LIB_REQUIRED` | disabled | Talkie.h | If you do not use the Arduino Tone library, then activating can save up to 844 bytes program size. |
 | `FAST_8BIT_MODE` | disabled | Talkie.h | If defined we use 8bit instead of 16 bit coefficients K1 and K2.
 This saves 10 microseconds (40 instead of 50 us) for a 16 MHz ATmega and has almost the same quality, except of a few "dropouts" e.g. in the word "thousand". |

 ### Modifying compile options with Arduino IDE
-First use *Sketch/Show Sketch Folder (Ctrl+K)*.<br/>
+First, use *Sketch > Show Sketch Folder (Ctrl+K)*.<br/>
 If you did not yet stored the example as your own sketch, then you are instantly in the right library folder.<br/>
 Otherwise you have to navigate to the parallel `libraries` folder and select the library you want to access.<br/>
 In both cases the library files itself are located in the `src` directory.<br/>

 ### Modifying compile options with Sloeber IDE
-If you are using Sloeber as your IDE, you can easily define global symbols with *Properties/Arduino/CompileOptions*.<br/>
+If you are using Sloeber as your IDE, you can easily define global symbols with *Properties > Arduino > CompileOptions*.<br/>
 ![Sloeber settings](https://github.com/ArminJo/ServoEasing/blob/master/pictures/SloeberDefineSymbols.png)

 # Revision History
 ### Version 1.2.1
 - Removed blocking wait for ATmega32U4 Serial in examples.
+- 10 bit Coefficients are working noe, but they do not sound better :-(.
+- Tested on an ESP32.

 ### Version 1.2.0
 - Corrected wrong function name doNotUseUseInvertedOutput().